intel/neural-compressor/docs/adaptor.md

 * **precisions** field defines the supported precision for LPOT.
     -  valid_mixed_precision enumerates all supported precision combinations for specific scenario.
 For example, if one hardware doesn't support bf16， it should be `int8 + fp32`.
 * **ops** field defines the valid OP type list for each precision.
 * **capabilities** field focuses on the quantization ability of specific ops such as granularity, scheme, and algorithm.
-Note that the activation here means the input activation of the op rather than its output.
+The activation assumes the same data type for both input and output activation by default based on op semantics defined by frameworks.
 * **patterns** field defines the supported fusion sequence of each op.

 ```yaml